bluedynamics/zodict/README.txt

 ====

 This is a ``zodict`` which provides a location.
-Location the zope way means each item in the node-tree knows its parent and its own name
+Location the zope way means each item in the node-tree knows its parent and its own name.
 ::

   >>> from zope.location.interface import ILocation